Mom’s Classic Bolognese Sauce

 Mom's Classic Bolognese Sauce

-Mom's Classic Bolognese Sauce is a rich, savory tomato sauce loaded with lean ground beef, along with chopped onions, carrots, celery, wine, and Italian imported peeled tomatoes.ย Then it's slowly cooked down to a rich, thick, and savory sauce, creating the BEST tasting bolognese sauce!
+Mom's Classic Bolognese Sauce is a rich, savory tomato sauce loaded with lean ground beef, vegetables and Italian imported peeled tomatoes.
+Then it is slowly cooked down to a thick, tomato sauce, creating the BEST-tasting Bolognese sauce ever!

 Ingredients